 No targeted psychotherapies for anxiety disorders existed.

-Clinicians did not have strong information to help them make treatment decisions between a specific psychotherapy, medication alone, or a combination of medication and psychotherapy.
+Clinicians did not have strong information to help them make treatment decisions between specific psychotherapy, medication alone, or a combination of medication and psychotherapy.

 A large, national survey of adolescent mental health reported that about 8 percent of teens ages 13-18 have an anxiety disorder, with symptoms commonly emerging around age 6.
 However, of these teens, only 18 percent received mental health care.